CreadDiscans/ServiceDesigner/TUTORIAL.md

 > ```
 > * #### Render React at the Web
 > ![RenderReact](./asset/img/renderReact.gif)
-> * #### Render React Native at the App
+> * #### Render React Native at the App(Emulator)
 > ![RenderReactNative](./asset/img/renderReactNative.gif)
-> * They are the result screens after rendering the project components that are extending design component.
+> * They are the result screens after rendering the project components extending design component.
-> * You can create or call the functions freely, just like calling alert function at _componentDidMount()_ at the above examples.
+> * You can create or call the functions freely, just like calling alert function at the above examples.
 > * It's really simple!
 Just extend design component at your project and use it.

 ### 2. _Handle Function_
 > * Add element like _Button_, _TextInput_, _TouchableOpacity_ or whatever occurs would be pretty picky.
-> * Because you have to add property which has _Function_ as type's value to handle those elements' event.
+> * Because you have to add property which has _Function_ as Type of property to handle those elements' event.
 > * If you don't handle and just ignore them, nothing will happen.
 > * Click or press the button, fill out the textinput or do whatever, **NOTHING WILL HAPPEN**.
 > * So to make your project working perfectly, you have to learn about handling function.
 > #### 1. _Add Function Property_
 >> ![AddFunctionProperty](./asset/img/addFunctionProperty.gif)
 >> * As this example, you have to add Name and Function Property at the first step.
->> * The reason to set the name of element is calling event by it's name.
+>> * The reason to set the name of element is to call event by it's name.
->> * It's useful when one component has many elements that occur event.
+>> * It's useful when one component has many elements that occur event, so distinguish it by calling name.
 > #### 2. _Call and Use Function by Calling onEvent_
 >> * Before calling function at your project, open _design.component.tsx_ file.
 >> * You can check that _DesignedComponent_ class has _onEvenet(e:any)_ method.